outsideken/CarBuyer/README.md

 Admittedly a very limited application, but a quick fun way to use data science to help a friend buy a car.

-This app is alsot hosted at shinyapps.io - [CarBuyer](http://dataken.shinyapps.io/CarBuyer)
+This app is also hosted at shinyapps.io - [CarBuyer](http://dataken.shinyapps.io/CarBuyer)